COMPLIANCE FCC ROBOCALL

 Partial STIR/SHAKEN implementation with robocall mitigation.
 The carrier has implemented STIR/SHAKEN on some but not all of its traffic (common for carriers that still have TDM/PRI infrastructure alongside SIP), and has a robocall mitigation program in place for the traffic that is not covered by STIR/SHAKEN.

 Robocall mitigation program only.
-The carrier has not implemented STIR/SHAKEN (typically small carriers exempt from the STIR/SHAKEN mandate) but has a documented program to prevent illegal robocall traffic from originating on its network.
+The carrier has not implemented STIR/SHAKEN but has a documented program to prevent illegal robocall traffic from originating on its network.
+Today this lane belongs to providers with non-IP (TDM) portions of their networks, providers that cannot obtain a Service Provider Code token, and small satellite providers — the general small-carrier extension expired June 30, 2023.

 SIPNEX has filed as a complete STIR/SHAKEN implementer.
 We hold our own SP-KI certificate and sign every IP-originated call with STIR/SHAKEN attestation.
 Our RMD filing is public and verifiable.